vianasw/fashion-classifier/README.md

 A cartesian product is applied to every hyperparameter list of values to generate all possible combinations.
 The list of all possible combinations is randomized and the `--grid_size` argument limits the number of combinations to try.

-By launching Tensorboard with the same `--logdir` argument as `hparams_search.py`, you can visualize the train accuracy, cross entropy cost,and the data distribution of weights and biases as the model gets trained.
-It's very usefull to debug and compare the performance of the model with different hyperparameters.
+By launching Tensorboard with the same `--logdir` argument as `hparams_search.py`, you can visualize the training accuracy, cross entropy cost,and the data distribution of weights and biases as the model gets trained.
+It's very useful to debug and compare the performance of the model with different hyperparameters.

 ![](doc/img/Tensorboard.png)